baehyunsol/Sodigy/LanguageDesign.md

 ## 1. Everything has to be purely functional.

-Sodigy strictly distinguishes between pure functions and impure functions via `pure` keyword.
+Sodigy strictly distinguishes between pure functions and impure functions.

 Sodigy has no notion of "execution" or "evaluation".
 There are only values.
 An expression like `square(5)` doesn't "evaluate to" `25`.
 It simply "is" `25`.